primihub/primihub-platform/primihub-service/README.md

           ...:
             username:
             url:
             password:

+then we should locate this path:

+    ./script
+        init.sh

+to this path,you can execute next command:

+    cd ./script
+    sh init.sh [your mysql username] [your mysql password]

-At last, you should execute the "ddl.sql" in your mysql.
+or you can execute "ddl.sql" in your mysql management manually.

 ## Compile and Package
 if your environment in linux,you should run this command: